scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - For routers (to enable correlation with link states): state of configured links (core, child, parent).

-- For any control service:
+- For any Control Service:
   - Fraction of path lookups served successfully (see [](#lookup)).
   - Time synchronization offset with other ASes (see [](#clock-inaccuracy)).
   - Fraction of ASes found in non-expired segments for which a non-expired certificate exists.